rishiso/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 * This is a Tic Tac Toe game in which the player can play against an unbeatable AI opponent.

-* The AI opponent is based on the minimax algorithm.
+* The AI opponent is based on the minimax algorithm (see https://en.wikipedia.org/wiki/Minimax).

 * Blank spaces are represented by dashes.